-Grantees are required to report a variety of data elements each year to support statewide evaluation efforts and to comply with federal reporting requirement.
-These data elements include topics such as center operations, staffing, partnerships, program activities, student and family member participation in programming, student surveys, and site coordinator and staff surveys.
+Grantees are required to report a variety of data elements each year to support statewide evaluation efforts and to comply with federal reporting requirements.
+These data elements include topics such as center operations, staffing, partnerships, program activities, student and family member participation in programming, student surveys, site coordinator, and staff surveys.